 There are several ways to throw a Christmas Party.
 You could have a one night Christmas party.
 Mine usually lasted two hours on a Saturday or Sunday night, but Friday’s are good too.

 If you can’t nail down one date, spread your “party” over the weekly youth meetings you have in December.
-You could call to The Worlds Longest Christmas Party.
+You could call it The Worlds Longest Christmas Party.

 Will the party have a theme?

 Ugly Sweater, Luau, Fiesta, Star Wars (teens look for any excuse to dress up) Progressive Dinner, Lock In, Lock Out (which is a great option in this season of pandemic) etc.